Twitter Circle is now available to everyone: Here’s what it does and how to use it

 Twitter is rolling out the Twitter Circle feature today to all users on iOS, Android, and Twitter.com.
 The company says that users who have used Twitter Circle say they feel like it makes Twitter a more safe, more private place to be, where they can express themselves without the fear of harassment or being bullied by a Twitter outrage mob.
 Twitter also says Twitter Circle users increased their overall tweeting and also received more engagement on their Twitter Circle tweets.

-A user can add up to 150 followers to their Twitter Circles, and change them at any time without the follower being notified.
-Twitter Circles rolls out today to all users.
+A user can add up to 150 followers to their Twitter Circle, and change them at any time without the follower being notified.
+Twitter Circle rolls out today to all users.
 Users will see the option to set up their Circle when they compose a new tweet.
-You can read more about Twitter Circles here.
+You can read more about Twitter Circle here.